ericls/niji/README.md

 BROKER_BACKEND = 'memory'
 ```

-With these settings present, you don't need to run a seperate celery worker.
+With these settings present, you don't need to run a separate celery worker.

 And the tasks will be executed in a synchronous manner.